Post-Viral Fatigue and CFS: Symptoms, Causes, Diagnosis, and Treatment

 How We Approach Post-Viral Fatigue

 There are many suggestions out there for living and coping with post-viral fatigue, some of which include resting, joining a support group, and practicing relaxation techniques.
-While all of these things are good practices and could offer some short-term benefit, they don’t get to the root of your post-viral fatigue symptoms.
+While all of these things are good practices and could offer some short-term benefits, they don’t get to the root of your post-viral fatigue symptoms.

 At re-origin, we believe that nobody should have to live or cope with post-viral fatigue.
 We want you to recover, eliminating the need for coping mechanisms altogether.
 Our program involves applying an easy-to-follow, five-step neurocognitive technique to override and rewire faulty conditioning in the brain and create new, functional neural pathways.
 The key to overcoming post-viral fatigue lies in systematically applying our techniques and being persistent in your efforts.
 With dedication and repetition, you can change your brain and thus, its physiological impact on your body.
 You don’t have to live with post-viral fatigue and we are excited to help you reclaim your life.
-You can learn more about our program with a free trial at re-origin.com/freetrial.

 Simply put, persistent fatigue is characterized by extreme fatigue or tiredness that doesn’t go away.